-3.8-9 Requests for Modification of Appointment
+3.8-10 Requests for Modification of Appointment

-A staff member may, either in connection with reappointment or at any other time, request modification of his staff category, service assignment or clinical privileges by submitting a written application on the prescribed form.
+A Medical Staff member, either in connection with reappointment or at any other time, may request modification of staff category, service assignment or clinical privileges by submitting a written request.
 Such application shall be processed in the same manner as provided for reappointment.

-3.8-10 Notification of Change in Privileges at Another Hospital
+3.8-11 Notification of Change in Privileges at Another Healthcare Facility

-In the event of a change in privileges at another hospital, the Staff member must notify the Medical Staff Office at University Hospital in writing within seven (7) working days following notice of such change.
+In the event of any voluntary or involuntary restriction, limitation, suspension or loss of clinical privileges at another healthcare facility, the Medical Staff member must notify their Chief of Services at at University Hospital in writing within 2 working days following notice of such change.

-3.8-11 Non-Faculty "Open Staff" Status
+3.8-12 Non-Faculty "Open Staff" Status